-Improving energy and carbon performance of historic buildings helps them remain viable and useful, now in the future.
+Our research focuses on understanding and improving the energy performance of historic buildings and the effects of measures to increase energy efficiency.
+This will help them remain viable and useful, now and in the future.

 There are numerous incentives for carrying out improvements:

 - mitigating climate change